benber86/analytics_proposal/README.md

 ### 3. Interface with Curve team, DAO, integrating protocols and users

 The Curve core team and other teams within the DAO regularly gather data and produce analytics to inform decision-making processes.
 In certain instances, third-party companies or community members may be contracted or volunteer to generate specific reports and research.
 However, a significant proportion of these outputs are disseminated on disparate self-hosted domains or third-praty platforms (Dune, Flipside...), forgotten in git repositories, and/or left unmaintained.
-To address this issue, we propose to expand our responsibilities to include working directly with external contributors to ensure that their output, if deemed significant enough, can be integrated into a continuously updated and maintained dashboards on our analytics platform.
-By adopting this approach, we will also ensure continuity in the analytics knowledge base for Curve, enabling us to provide guidance to protocols and users seeking Curve-related metrics.
+To address this issue, we propose to expand our responsibilities to include working directly with external contributors to ensure that their output, if deemed significant enough, can be integrated into a **continuously updated and maintained dashboards on our analytics platform**.
+By adopting this approach, we will also **ensure continuity in the analytics knowledge base for Curve**, enabling us to provide guidance to protocols and users seeking Curve-related metrics.
 Additionally, we will be able to explain the calculation methodology and origins of the data used in these metrics.

 - Making a web UI for users to run in-browser pool simulations using the research team's CurveSim package
 - Work with the Curve core team and research team to provide them with the data streams and metrics they need.
 For instance: